elusivecodes/fQuery/README.md

 Import multiple CSS Stylesheet files.

-- `stylesheets` is a Array of strings containing the destination URLs for the stylesheets to load.
+- `stylesheets` is a array of strings containing the URLs for the stylesheets to load.

+This method returns a *Promise* that resolves when the request is completed, or rejects on failure.

 ```javascript
 dom.loadStyles(stylesheets);
 ```

-### Cookie
+## Cookie

 **Get Cookie**